SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

   algorithm-dependent.
 * `qmax`: Defines the maximum value possible for the adaptive q.
 Defaults are algorithm-dependent.
-* `qmin`: Defines the maximum value possible for the adaptive q.
+* `qmin`: Defines the minimum value possible for the adaptive q.
 Defaults are algorithm-dependent.
 * `qsteady_min`: Defines the minimum for the range around 1 where the timestep is held constant.
 Defaults are algorithm-dependent.